jeromelesaux/martine/README.md

 ```
 ./martine
 martine convert (jpeg, png format) image to Amstrad cpc screen (even overscan)
-By Impact Sid (Version:0.25rc)
+By Impact Sid (Version:0.29)
 Special thanks to @Ast (for his support), @Siko and @Tronic for ideas
 usage :

+  -address string
+        Starting address to display sprite in delta packing (default "0xC000")
-  -a int
+  -algo int
         Algorithm to resize the image (available :
                 1: NearestNeighbor (default)
                 2: CatmullRom
                 3: Lanczos
                 4: Linear
                 5: Box
                 6: Hermite
                 7: BSpline
                 8: Hamming
                 9: Hann
                 10: Gaussian
                 11: Blackman
                 12: Bartlett
                 13: Welch
                 14: Cosine
                 15: MitchellNetravali
                  (default 1)
-  -address string
-    	Starting address to display sprite in delta packing (default "0xC000")
   -animate
-    	Will produce an full screen with all sprite on the same image (add -i image.gif or -i *.png)
+        Will produce an full screen with all sprite on the same image (add -in image.gif or -in *.png)
   -autoexec
         Execute on your remote CPC the screen file or basic file.
+  -brightness int
+        apply brightness on the color of the palette on amstrad plus screen. (max value 100 and only on CPC PLUS).
+  -contrast int
+        apply contrast on the color of the palette on amstrad plus screen. (max value 100 and only on CPC PLUS).
   -delta
         Delta mode: compute delta between two files (prefixed by the argument -df)
                 (ex: -delta -df file1.SCR -df file2.SCR -df file3.SCR).
                 (ex with wildcard: -delta -df file\?.SCR or -delta file\*.SCR
+  -deltapacking
+        Will generate all the animation code from the followed gif file.
   -df value
         scr file path to add in delta mode comparison. (wildcard accepted such as ? or * file filename.)
   -dithering int
         Dithering algorithm to apply on input image
         Algorithms available:
                 0: FloydSteinberg
                 1: JarvisJudiceNinke
                 2: Stucki
                 3: Atkinson
                 4: Sierra
                 5: SierraLite
                 6: Sierra3
                 7: Bayer2
                 8: Bayer3
                 9: Bayer4
                 10: Bayer8
          (default -1)
   -dsk
         Copy files in a new CPC image Dsk.
   -egx1
-    	Create egx 1 output cpc image overscan (option -f) or classical (mix mode 0 / 1).
+        Create egx 1 output cpc image overscan (option -fullscreen) or classical (mix mode 0 / 1).
                 (ex before generate two images one in mode 1 et one in mode 0
-    		for instance : martine -i myimage.jpg -m 0 and martine -i myimage.jpg -m 1
+                for instance : martine -in myimage.jpg -mode 0 and martine -in myimage.jpg -mode 1
-    		: -egx1 -i 1.SCR -m 0 -pal 1.PAL -i2 2.SCR -o test -m2 1 -dsk)
+                : -egx1 -in 1.SCR -mode 0 -pal 1.PAL -in2 2.SCR -out test -mode2 1 -dsk)
                 or
-    		(ex automatic egx from image file : -egx1 -i input.png -m 0 -o test -dsk)
+                (ex automatic egx from image file : -egx1 -in input.png -mode 0 -out test -dsk)
   -egx2
-    	Create egx 2 output cpc image overscan (option -f) or classical (mix mode 1 / 2).
+        Create egx 2 output cpc image overscan (option -fullscreen) or classical (mix mode 1 / 2).
                 (ex before generate two images one in mode 1 et one in mode 2
-    		for instance : martine -i myimage.jpg -m 0 and martine -i myimage.jpg -m 1
+                for instance : martine -in myimage.jpg -mode 0 and martine -in myimage.jpg -mode 1
-    		: -egx2 -i 1.SCR -m 0 -pal 1.PAL -i2 2.SCR -o test -m2 1 -dsk)
+                : -egx2 -in 1.SCR -mode 0 -pal 1.PAL -in2 2.SCR -out test -mode2 1 -dsk)
                 or
-    		(ex automatic egx from image file : -egx2 -i input.png -m 0 -o test -dsk)
+                (ex automatic egx from image file : -egx2 -in input.png -mode 0 -out test -dsk)
   -extendeddsk
         Export in a Extended DSK 80 tracks, 10 sectors 400 ko per face
-  -f	Overscan mode (default no overscan)
+  -fillout
+        Fill out the gif frames needed some case with deltapacking
   -flash
         generate flash animation with two ocp screens.
-    		(ex: -m 1 -flash -i input.png -o test -dsk)
+                (ex: -mode 1 -flash -in input.png -out test -dsk)
                 or
-    		(ex: -m 1 -flash -i input1.scr -pal input1.pal -m2 0 -i2 input2.scr -pal2 input2.pal -o test -dsk )
+                (ex: -mode 1 -flash -i input1.scr -pal input1.pal -mode2 0 -iin2 input2.scr -pal2 input2.pal -out test -dsk )
+  -fullscreen
+        Overscan mode (default no overscan)
-  -h int
+  -height int
         Custom output height in pixels.
 (Will produce a sprite file .win) (default -1)
   -help
         Display help message
   -host string
         Set the ip of your M4.
+  -imp
+        Will generate sprites as IMP-Catcher format (Impdraw V2).
-  -i string
+  -in string
         Picture path of the input file.
-  -i2 string
+  -in2 string
         Picture path of the second input file (flash mode)
   -info
         Return the information of the file, associated with -pal and -win options
   -initprocess string
         Create a new empty process file.
   -ink string
         Path of the palette Cpc ink file.
 (Apply the input ink palette on the image)
+  -inkswap string
+        Swap ink:
+                for instance mode 4 (4 inks) : 0=3,1=0,2=1,3=2
+                will swap in output image index 0 by 3 and 1 by 0 and so on.
   -iter int
         Iterations number to walk in roll mode, or number of images to generate in rotation mode. (default -1)
   -iterx int
         Number of tiles on a row in the input image. (default 1)
   -itery int
         Number of tiles on a column in the input image. (default 1)
+  -json
+        Generate json format output.
   -keephigh int
         Bit rotation on the top and keep pixels (default -1)
   -keeplow int
         Bit rotation on the bottom and keep pixels (default -1)
   -kit string
         Path of the palette Cpc plus Kit file.
 (Apply the input kit palette on the image)
+  -linewidth string
+        Line width in hexadecimal to compute the screen address in delta mode. (default "#50")
   -losthigh int
         Bit rotation on the top and lost pixels (default -1)
   -lostlow int
         Bit rotation on the bottom and lost pixels (default -1)
+  -mask string
+        Mask to apply on each bit of the sprite (to apply an and operation on each pixel with the value #AA [in hexdecimal: #AA or 0xAA, in decimal: 170] ex: martine -in myimage.png -width 40 -height 80 -mask #AA -mode 0 -maskand)
+  -maskand
+        Will apply an AND operation on each byte with the mask
+  -maskor
+        Will apply an OR operation on each byte with the mask
-  -m int
+  -mode int
         Output mode to use :
                 0 for mode0
                 1 for mode1
                 2 for mode2
-    		and add -f option for overscan export.
+                and add -fullscreen option for overscan export.
                  (default -1)
-  -m2 int
+  -mode2 int
         Output mode to use :
                 0 for mode0
                 1 for mode1
                 2 for mode2
                 mode of the second input file (flash mode) (default -1)
-  -mask string
-    	Mask to apply on each bit of the sprite (to apply an and operation on each pixel with the value #AA [in hexdecimal: #AA or 0xAA, in decimal: 170] ex: martine -i myimage.png -w 40 -h 80 -mask #AA -m 0 -maskand)
-  -maskand
-    	Will apply an AND operation on each byte with the mask
-  -maskor
-    	Will apply an OR operation on each byte with the mask
   -multiplier float
         Error dithering multiplier. (default 1.18)
+  -noheader
-  -n	No amsdos header for all files (default amsdos header added).
+        No amsdos header for all files (default amsdos header added).
+  -oneline
+        Display every other line.
+  -onerow
+        Display  every other row.
-  -o string
+  -out string
         Output directory
-  -p	Plus mode (means generate an image for CPC Plus Screen)
   -pal string
         Apply the input palette to the image
   -pal2 string
         Apply the input palette to the second image (flash mode)
+  -plus
+        Plus mode (means generate an image for CPC Plus Screen)
   -processfile string
         Process file path to apply.
   -quantization
         Use additionnal quantization for dithering.
   -reducer int
         Reducer mask will reduce original image colors.
 Available :
                 1 : lower
                 2 : medium
                 3 : strong
          (default -1)
   -remotepath string
         Remote path on your M4 where you want to copy your files.
   -reverse
         Transform .scr (overscan or not) file with palette (pal or kit file) into png file
   -rla int
         Bit rotation on the left and keep pixels (default -1)
   -roll
         Roll mode allow to walk and walk into the input file, associated with rla,rra,sra,sla, keephigh, keeplow, losthigh or lostlow options.
   -rotate
         Allow rotation on the input image, the input image must be a square (width equals height)
   -rotate3d
         Allow 3d rotation on the input image, the input image must be a square (width equals height)
   -rotate3dtype int
         Rotation type :
                 1 rotate on X axis
                 2 rotate on Y axis
                 3 rotate reverse X axis
                 4 rotate left to right on Y axis
                 5 diagonal rotation on X axis
                 6 diagonal rotation on Y axis

   -rotate3dx0 int
         X0 coordinate to apply in 3d rotation (default width of the image/2) (default -1)
   -rotate3dy0 int
         Y0 coordinate to apply in 3d rotation (default height of the image/2) (default -1)
   -rra int
         Bit rotation on the right and keep pixels (default -1)
-  -s string
-    	Byte statement to replace in ascii export (default is db), you can replace or instance by defb or byte
   -scanlinesequence string
         Scanline sequence to apply on sprite. for instance :
-    		martine -i myimage.jpg -w 4 -h 4 -scanlinesequence 0,2,1,3
+                martine -in myimage.jpg -width 4 -height 4 -scanlinesequence 0,2,1,3
                 will generate a sprite stored with lines order 0 2 1 and 3.

   -sla int
         Bit rotation on the left and lost pixels (default -1)
   -sna
         Copy files in a new CPC image Sna.
   -splitrasters
         Create Split rastered image.
 (Will produce Overscan output file and .SPL with split rasters file)
   -spritehard
         Generate sprite hard for cpc plus.
   -sra int
         Bit rotation on the right and lost pixels (default -1)
+  -statement string
+        Byte statement to replace in ascii export (default is db), you can replace or instance by defb or byte
   -tile
         Tile mode to create multiples sprites from a same image.
   -tilemap
-    	Analyse the input image and generate the tiles, the tile map and gloabl schema.
+        Analyse the input image and generate the tiles, the tile map and global schema.
+                 for instance: martine -in board.png -mode 0 -width 8 -height 8 -out folder -dsk

+  -txt
+        Generate text format output.
   -version
         print martine's version
-  -w int
+  -width int
         Custom output width in pixels.
 (Will produce a sprite file .win) (default -1)
   -win string
         Filepath of the ocp win file
   -z int
         Compression algorithm :
                 1: rle (default)
                 2: rle 16bits
                 3: Lz4 Classic
                 4: Lz4 Raw
+                5: zx0 crunch
          (default -1)
   -zigzag
         generate data in zigzag order (inc first line and dec next line for tiles)
 ```
 ## Technics
 Principles :